jchambers/java-otp/README.md

 }
 ```

-Armed with a secret key, we can deterministically generate one-time passwords for any timestamp:
+Armed with a key, we can deterministically generate one-time passwords for any timestamp:

 ```java
 final Instant now = Instant.now();